Corrimony Chambered Cairn

 A single large slab stands on the side of the entrance passage, and you can clearly see cup and ring marks carved on its surface.
 This large stone is thought to be the original capstone.

-It does take some determination to reach Corrimony, but its worth it.
+It does take some determination to reach Corrimony, but it is worth it.
+The cairn is well-signposted off the A831 just south of Cannich.
+There is a small parking area about 100 yards from the site.
 The location is wonderful, and the site is very well preserved.
-There is a small information panel, though frankly I could have wished for more useful information on the history of the site.
+There is a small information panel, though frankly, I could have wished for more useful information on the history of the site.

 About Corrimony Chambered Cairn